viscid-hub/mayavi-feedstock/README.md

 It is possible to list all of the versions of `mayavi` available on your platform with:

 ```
-conda search mayavi --channel conda-forge
+conda search mayavi --channel viscid-hub
 ```

-About conda-forge
+About viscid-hub
 =================

 [![Powered by NumFOCUS](https://img.shields.io/badge/powered%20by-NumFOCUS-orange.svg?style=flat&colorA=E1523D&colorB=007D8A)](http://numfocus.org)

-conda-forge is a community-led conda channel of installable packages.
+viscid-hub is a community-led conda channel of installable packages.
-In order to provide high-quality builds, the process has been automated into the conda-forge GitHub organization.
-The conda-forge organization contains one repository for each of the installable packages.
+In order to provide high-quality builds, the process has been automated into the viscid-hub GitHub organization.
+The viscid-hub organization contains one repository for each of the installable packages.
 Such a repository is known as a *feedstock*.

 A feedstock is made up of a conda recipe (the instructions on what and how to build